meilisearch/documentation/learn/experimental/auto-batching.md

 Auto-batching is an experimental feature designed to improve indexing speed.

-When auto-batching is enabled, consecutive document addition requests may be automatically combined into a batch and processed together, significantly speeding up the indexation process.
+When auto-batching is enabled, consecutive document addition requests may be automatically combined into a batch and processed together, significantly speeding up the indexing process.

 We would appreciate your feedback on this feature.
 [Join the discussion](https://github.com/meilisearch/meilisearch/discussions/2070).